ooni/ooni.org/content/about/data-policy.md

 NDT services require the retention and disclosure of IP addresses for research purposes.
 For more about M-Lab's data governance, see its [privacy statement](https://www.measurementlab.net/privacy/).

+We reserve all rights to make future changes to this Data Policy at our sole discretion.

-For questions and comments on this Data Policy, please contact:
+For questions and comments on this Data Policy, please contact the OONI team:
 **contact@openobservatory.org**.

 ```